 C. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received From Members, Participants, or Others

-No written comments were either solicited or received.
+No written comments were solicited or received with respect to the proposed rule change.

 III.
 Suspension of the Proposed Rule Change